-11 The sources for this and the next several paragraphs are many, but the science is well-known so a detailed list of sources will be omitted.
+15 The sources for this and the next several paragraphs are many, but the science is well-known so a detailed list of sources will be omitted.
 References to the names and historical dates can be found in Duvick [2001].
 For a history of corn varieties (germplasm), see Troyer [2004].
 Much of the science is elaborated in Smith, Betrán, and Runge [2004].
+A useful discussion of the relevant agricultural history is provided by Bogue [1983].